hopsoft/goldmine/README.md

 #### Performance

-The Medicare dataset is large, so this example works well for performance testing.
+The Medicare dataset is large & works well for performance testing.

 My Macbook Pro yields the following benchmarks.